The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 - Wheels and lugnuts

-ATV tires take a lot of punishment, so maintaining the correct tire pressure is critical.
+ORV tires take a lot of punishment, so maintaining the correct tire pressure is critical.

 Consult your owner's manual for the recommended pressure.